SasView/sasview/src/sas/qtgui/Calculators/media/sas_calculator_help.rst

           In some circumstances these textboxes will be highlighted orange, as a warning that with the values chosen numerical artefacts may appear due to the Nyquist criterion, or simulation box size.
+        * When calculating 1D data, Q values are evenly spaced in the log scale if "Log Spacing" box is checked.

 Information Panel
 ^^^^^^^^^^^^^^^^^